Alberta Highway 29

-Alberta Provincial Highway No. 29, commonly referred to as Highway 29, is a 153 km highway in east–central Alberta, Canada that connects Highway 15 near Lamont to Highway 41 north of Elk Point.
+Highway 29 is a 153 km highway in east–central Alberta, Canada that connects Highway 15 near Lamont to Highway 41 north of Elk Point.
 It runs mostly west to east across aspen parkland through Hairy Hill, turning north through Duvernay, Brosseau, Foisy, St. Brides, and east to St. Paul before ending at Highway 41 approximately 9 km north of Elk Point, concurrent with Highways 36 and 45 for lengthy sections.

 The route was established in 2006 when Alberta Transportation renumbered portions of Highways 637, 45, 860, 36, and 28 between Highways 15 and 41, forming a more coherent route between St. Paul and Edmonton that involved only two numbered highways.

 Route description

 Highway 29 in Alberta is a rural two-lane highway with relatively little change in elevation, beginning at approximately 2100 ft above mean sea level (AMSL) near Lamont and traversing aspen parkland and agricultural lands of central Alberta.
 It descends to a low point of 1760 ft AMSL as it crosses the North Saskatchewan River near Brosseasu, ending at 1950 ft AMSL north of Elk Point.
 It has a posted speed limit of 100 kph for the vast majority of its length, aside from when it passes through towns such as Brosseau where the limit is reduced to 80 kph, or St. Paul where the limit is 50 kph.
 There are almost no curves until Duvernay when it changes from an east–west alignment to north–south.
 Beyond St. Paul, the road becomes slightly more curvaceous and terrain is marginally more wooded near the gradual transition point into the boreal forest of northern Alberta.

 The highway begins as a spur from Highway 15, which itself begins in the Edmonton Capital Region and runs northeast into Lamont County where it turns east.
 Northwest of the town of Lamont, Highway 15 bends southeast and continues onward to Chipman and Mundare.
 Highway 29 begins at this bend, branching east from Highway 15 and running through the rural farmland of central Alberta toward Saskatchewan.
 The route first intersects Highway 831, which serves as an alternate route into Lamont from the north.
 Highway 29 continues east for 29 km to an intersection with Highway 855, which provides access to Andrew and Mundare.
 Entering Two Hills County, the road meets Highway 45 near Hairy Hill.
 The two highways continue concurrently east for 10 km until, after curving southeast, Highway 29 splits north while Highway 45 continues southeast to Two Hills.